Where you find the noble one

 He appears next in hexagram 15, three times.
 Here, he seems to assimilate his experiences so far – to understand his own strengths and limits in a larger context.
 With that awareness, he can do his work, bring things to completion.

-He has another three appearances in hexagram 20 – another key stage of his development, I think, as he develops a larger awareness.
+He has another three appearances in hexagram 20 – another key stage of his evolution, I think, as he develops a larger awareness.
 From this point on, he’s going to be more capable of looking into the future.
 Here for the first time, he’s different from ‘small people’:

 ‘A child seeing.